BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/udlr.md

 Create an RPG-style game with Up/Down/Left/Right controls.

-Create a player class.
-The player must have 2 or more states (for example, "standing" and "walking").
+In the Player class, the player must have 2 or more states (for example, "standing" and "walking").
 Animate the walking state by alternating 2 or more images.
 Use scale(this.direction,1) to flip the image.
 Use Up/Down/Left/Right to control the player.

 Must have collectibles and enemies.
 Collectibles are good and enemies are bad.
 There are lots of possible games that could be created.
 Here are some examples...